Best ideas for a day of FREE family fun in the city.

 From the heritage buildings along North Terrace to the playgrounds and bike tracks near South Terrace, there is something for all ages to enjoy.

 Botanic Park/Tainmuntilla Located between Adelaide Botanic Garden and the Adelaide Zoo is the beautiful Botanic Park/Tainmuntilla, a 34-hectare, green oasis ...
 Read More

 West Terrace Cemetery

-Take a one-hour walk around Wirrarninthi and follow the Wirranendi Interpretive Trail which explores themes around earth, wind, water and fire.
-There is a wetland, sculptures and beautiful fauna and fauna to discover.
+Located along side West Terrace Cemetery, take a one-hour walk around Wirrarninthi and follow the Wirranendi Interpretive Trail which explores themes around earth, wind, water and fire.
+There is a wetland, animal sculptures and beautiful fauna and fauna to discover.

 At Play & Go Adelaide we make every effort to provide accurate information to the best of our knowledge at the time of publication.
 We recommend confirming times, dates and details directly before making any plans as details may be subject to change.

 Want to get all the latest events and activities straight to your inbox?

 Subscribe to our weekly email newsletter below to keep up to date with our latest posts and find out all the best events & activities for Adelaide families.
 Newsletters are only sent once a week, and you may sometimes get a special offer exclusively for our subscribers only!

 We acknowledge and pay our respects to the Kaurna people, the traditional custodians whose ancestral lands we gather, work and play upon.
 We acknowledge the deep spiritual connection of the Kaurna people to country, and we respect and value their past, present and ongoing connection to the land and cultural beliefs.
 Always Was, Always Will Be, Aboriginal Land.